mushishi78/jekyll-group-by-array/README.md

 Jekyll Group-By-Array
 =====================

-A liquid include file for Jekyll that allows object to be grouped by an array.
+A liquid include file for Jekyll that allows an object to be grouped by an array.
 For instance, it could be used to list posts by tag.

 Usage
 -----